Proximal Policy Gradient Arborescence for Quality Diversity Reinforcement Learning: Background

 \subsection{Quality Diversity Optimization}

-\textbf{Quality Diversity} problems provide an \textit{objective} function $f(\cdot)$ and $k$ \textit{measure} functions $m_1(\cdot) ... m_k(\cdot)$, represented jointly as $\textbf{m}(\cdot)$~\cite{dqd}, which defines an embedding the QD algorithm should span with diverse solutions.
-The \textbf{QD objective} is to find a solution which maximizes $f$ for every possible output of $\textbf{m}$.
+Unlike single-objective optimization methods such as RL, Quality Diversity algorithms search for an archive of high-performing, diverse policies.
+An optimal archive essentially answers the question, "how does performance change with behavior?" by mapping out the optimization landscape of a pre-defined behavior space.
+The QD problem \citep{chatzilygeroudis2021} assumes an \textit{objective} function $f(\cdot)$ that quantifies the agent's performance and $k$ \textit{measure} functions $m_1(\cdot) ... m_k(\cdot)$ that characterize the agent's behavior.
+The measure functions, represented jointly as $\textbf{m}(\cdot)$, define an embedding the QD algorithm should span with diverse policies.
+The \textbf{QD objective} is to find a policy that maximizes $f$ for every possible output of $\textbf{m}$.
 However, the embedding formed by $\textbf{m}$ is continuous, so the embedding space is discretized into a tessellation of $M$ cells.
-The QD objective then becomes to maximize $\sum_{i=1}^M f(\theta_i)$, where $\theta_i$ is a solution whose measures $\textbf{m}(\theta_i)$ fall in cell $i$ of the tesselation. \textbf{Differentiable Quality Diversity (DQD)}~\cite{dqd} considers the first-order QD problem where the objective and measure functions are differentiable, with provided gradients represented as $\nabla f(\cdot)$ and $\nabla \textbf{m}(\cdot)$.
+The QD objective then becomes to maximize $\sum_{i=1}^M f(\theta_i)$, where $\theta_i$ is a policy whose measures $\textbf{m}(\theta_i)$ fall in cell $i$ of the tesselation.